-In this article, we’ll discuss how many eggs people assigned female at birth have at different stages in their reproductive life cycle and shed some light on other critical factors that impact female fertility (for at-home testing that can help shed light on your ovarian reserve, consider the Everlywell Ovarian Reserve Test).
+In this article, we’ll discuss how many eggs people assigned female at birth have at different stages in their reproductive life cycle and shed some light on other critical factors that impact female fertility (for at-home testing that can help shed light on your ovarian reserve, consider the Everlywell FSH Test).

 So how many eggs does a woman have?